SBNovaScript/EMC/README.md

 #### non-template-parts:

 &nbsp;&nbsp;&nbsp;&nbsp;customizer.php - information about custom elements added to the customizer.
-&nbsp;&nbsp;&nbsp;&nbsp;footer.php - information about the footer links on all pages.
+&nbsp;&nbsp;&nbsp;&nbsp;footer.php - information about the footer links on the main page.
 &nbsp;&nbsp;&nbsp;&nbsp;front-page.php - information about changing the main page's elements.
 &nbsp;&nbsp;&nbsp;&nbsp;header.php - information about adding the header elements to the main page.
-&nbsp;&nbsp;&nbsp;&nbsp;project_page.php - The costom template for the projects page.
+&nbsp;&nbsp;&nbsp;&nbsp;project_page.php - information about how the project page works.
 &nbsp;&nbsp;&nbsp;&nbsp;screenshot.png - the theme preview image.
 &nbsp;&nbsp;&nbsp;&nbsp;style.css - where most of the styling occurs.